Pitch invasion: Basketball

 College basketball has a similar phenomenon, known as "storming the court".
 This happens for the same reasons any field is rushed.

 In high school and some colleges, walking on the court is the only way to exit from the stands.
 However, there are usually officials and security personnel and laid-out security stanchions that limit how far spectators can walk onto the court, at least while players and game officials are still leaving the court.
+After the 2004 Malice at the Palace incident in the NBA, spectators were placed under a league-wide universal code of conduct that assesses severe penalties for intruding on the court (inclusive of other interference such as object tossing and player obstruction), including arrest, with some college conferences and high school sanctioning bodies also developing their own similar codes of conduct as spectator abuse of officials has become more pronounced and visible.

 Incidents

+On February 12, 2011, Michael Field, originally of Marshfield, WI, stormed the court of the Kohl Center at the University of Wisconsin–Madison with 18 seconds remaining in the game.
+Michael was clad in a red Wisconsin cape and upon rushing the floor, bear-hugged Point Guard Jordan Taylor.
+He was detained and lead-off in handcuffs, but he was quickly released after the entire student section rushed the floor 18 seconds later after the Badgers defeated No. 1 Ohio State.
+No one was injured and no charges were filed.
+The nickname "Caped Invader" lives on in Wisconsin Basketball lore to this day.

 The Indiana University men's basketball team defeated the #1 ranked Kentucky Wildcats 73–72 on 10 December 2011, after a three-point shot by Christian Watford with no time left on the clock.
 Fans at Indiana's Assembly Hall filled the court within seconds to create a series of iconic images.
 ESPN commentator Dick Vitale, who was covering the game for the network, said it was the "best game of the year" and that "[t]he atmosphere there was unreal, as I felt the building shaking after Watford hit the shot."
 Watford's shot won an ESPY Award for Best Play.
 Kentucky avenged their loss on their way to a National Championship later that season by defeating Indiana 102-90 during the Sweet Sixteen round of the 2012 NCAA Men's Division I Basketball Tournament.